shreyaraghuvanshi85/Hospital-Management-System/README.md

 # Hospital-Management-System
-The purpose of the project entitled as “HOSPITAL MANAGEMENT SYSTEM” was to computerize the Front Office Management of Hospital to develop software which is user friendly simple, fast, and cost – effective using HTML, JavaScript and CSS.
+The purpose of the project entitled as “HOSPITAL MANAGEMENT SYSTEM” was to computerize the Front Office Management of Hospital to develop software which is user friendly simple, fast, and cost – effective using HTML, JavaScript and CSS. hospital management system (HMS) is a computer or web based system that facilitates managing the functioning of the hospital or any medical set up1.
+This system or software will help in making the whole functioning paperless.
+It integrates all the information regarding patients, doctors, staff, hospital administrative details etc. into one software